 Step 2 – Access GIMP Application

-Type “gimp” on system terminal or use Gimp launcher icon to start application.
+Type “gimp” on the system terminal or use the Gimp launcher icon to start the application.

 Step 3- Uninstall GIMP